final-hill/decorator-contracts/README.md

 When assigned, candidate overrides are identified and an error is raised if an associated `@override` is missing for that feature.

-Static methods including the constructor can not be assigned an `@override` decorator.
+Static methods including the constructor cannot be assigned an `@override` decorator.
 In the future this may be enabled for non-constructor static methods but the implications are not clear at present.